-Who Are Our Relatives?
-At the top of a sheet of chart paper, write the question, "Who are our relatives?"
+Step 2: On your whiteboard or smartboard, write the question, "Who are our relatives?"
 Remind children that moms, dads, brothers, and sisters are our relatives because they are our family.
 Next, help them think of the names of other family members such as grandparents, aunts, uncles, and cousins.
-Record their responses on chart paper.
+Record their responses.

-My Favorite Relative.
-Read a book that highlights a childs special relationship with a family member, such as When Aunt Lena Did the Rhumba by Eileen Kurtis-Kleinman.
+Step 3: Read a book that highlights a child's special relationship with a family member, such as When Aunt Lena Did the Rhumba by Eileen Kurtis-Kleinman.
 Engage children in a discussion about their favorite relatives.
-Record their responses on chart paper.
+Record their responses.
 Provide children with the suggested art materials and ask them to create a drawing about their favorite relative.